-Russian troops deploy to airbase housing US military in Niger: US official
+Austin confirms Russians deployed to airbase housing US military in Niger

 Prior to a military coup in July last year, Niger had been a key partner in the US’s fight against the ISIL (ISIS) group and al-Qaeda affiliates in the Sahel region of Africa, which is currently experiencing a surge in deadly violence.

-A senior US defence official, speaking on condition of anonymity, said Russian troops were not mingling with US forces at the airbase as they were using a separate aircraft hanger at the site known as Airbase 101, located next to Diori Hamani International Airport in Niger’s capital Niamey.
+Reuters news agency cited a senior US defence official on Thursday, who, speaking on condition of anonymity, revealed that Russian troops were present but not mingling with US forces at Airbase 101, located next to Diori Hamani International Airport in Niger’s capital Niamey.

-However, Russia’s deployment of military personnel to the base puts US and Moscow forces in close proximity at a time when relations between both countries are increasingly tense amid Washington’s support for Ukraine following the Russian invasion of its neighbour.
+Russia’s deployment of military personnel to the base puts US and Moscow forces in close proximity at a time when relations between both countries are increasingly tense amid Washington’s support for Ukraine following the Russian invasion of its neighbour.

-The move by Russia also raises questions about the fate of US military installations in Niger following the completion of the US withdrawal.
+“[The situation] is not great but, in the short-term, manageable,” the US official said.

-“[The situation] is not great but, in the short-term, manageable,” the US official told Reuters.
+Asked about the airbase report by a journalist, Defense Secretary Austin said on Friday that he saw no significant issue as the Russian troops did not have access to US personnel or equipment.

-The Nigerien and Russian embassies in Washington did not immediately respond to a request for comment, Reuters reports.
+“Airbase 101 where our forces [are], is a Nigerien air force base that is co-located with an international airport in the capital city.
+The Russians are in a separate compound and don’t have access to US forces or access to our equipment,” Austin told a news conference in Honolulu.

-The US and its allies have been forced to move troops out of a number of African countries following coups that brought to power military leaders eager to distance themselves from Western governments.
+The US and its allies have been forced to move troops out of a number of African countries following coups that have brought to power military leaders eager to distance themselves from Western governments.

 In addition to the impending departure from Niger, US forces have also left Chad in recent days, while the French military has been kicked out of Mali and Burkina Faso.
 At the same time, Russia is seeking to strengthen relations with African nations, pitching Moscow as a friendly country with no colonial baggage in the continent.